 Today’s cuisine in Slovenia is strongly influenced by neighbouring countries, but traditional Slovenian cuisine is still available in some restaurants.
 Some of the protected foods and food products with the designation of origin are Idrijski žlikrofi (dish made from dough filled with a stuffing), Prekmurska gibanica (dessert with 4 different fillings), Karst prosciutto and Tolminc cheese.
 Other traditional meals are buckwheat dumplings with sauerkraut and krvavice, potica, kremšnita, Carniola sausage, jota, Prekmurje bograč and many more.

-If you want to know more about Slovenian cuisine check this page or this page.
+If you want to know more about Slovenian cuisine check this page.

 The official slogan of the I Feel Slovenia campaign that comprehensively represents life in Slovenia.
 Slovenians are a very active nation and enjoy outdoor recreation in the green hills, mountains, crystal clear lakes, rivers or at the seaside, walking, hiking, cycling, skiing…summer or winter time.
 We have a strong relationship to and with nature.